 If there is no National Coordinator, teams have to apply to the project through the ESA Education office.
 Both, investigation plan and final project must be submitted in English.

 Yes.
-The project must include the use of data (from Earth Observation satellites or local ground measurements) and entries should point out the relation with climate.
-Teams can access satellite data making use of the online tool EO Browser.
-EO Browser’s Education mode gives the option to access specific satellite data tailored to a selected theme.
-Themes cover different topics, from agriculture to atmosphere and water bodies.
+The project must include the use of data (from Earth Observation satellites OR ground measurements) and entries should point out the relation with climate.
+To ideas on how to access satellite data have a look here.

 If you experience problems or have further questions, please contact the ESA Education Team by writing an e-mail to firstname.lastname@example.org .
 When applicable, teams can also contact their national coordinators.